michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0116.md

 - adj: relating to or produced by or consisting of volcanoes
 - adj: explosively unstable
 ### Family
+- volcanic: volcanically, volcanism+
-volcanic: volcanically, volcanism+;volcano: volcanic, volcanoes, volcanos
+- volcano: volcanic, volcanoes, volcanos
 ### Examples
 - Hawaii Volcanoes National Park said Monday no one was injured when the lava delta collapsed and sent showers of volcanic rock into the air.
 - The Azores are an archipelago of nine volcanic islands located about 900 miles west of Portugal.